citusdata/test-automation/README.md

 ## <a name="run"></a> `run` Tasks

-In order to run dml and tpch tests automatically, you can use `run.dml_tests` or `run.tpch_automate`.
+In order to run pgbench and tpch tests automatically, you can use `run.pgbench_tests` or `run.tpch_automate`.
 If you want to use default configuration files, running commands without any parameter is enough.

-To change configuration file for dml tests, you should prepare configuration file similar to fabfile/default_config.ini.
-Note that, dml commands are run against the table with the template like 'test_table(a int, b int, c int, d int)'.
+To change configuration file for pgbench tests, you should prepare configuration file similar to fabfile/pgbench_confs/pgbench_config.ini.

-To change the configuration file for tpch tests, you should prepare configuration file similar to fabfile/default_tpch_config.ini.
-You should add sql files to the folder you mentioned in the configuration file.
+To change the configuration file for tpch tests, you should prepare configuration file similar to fabfile/tpch_confs/tpch_default.ini.

 # <a name="advanced-fab"></a> Advanced fab Usage